 If you're ever unsure about a company, it's best to err on the side of caution.

-You can always access free, independent, and confidential financial counselling from not-for-profit organizations which are approved by the government.
+You can always access free, independent, and confidential financial advice from not-for-profit organisations which are approved by the government.